 This needs to change, and an increased focus on the quality and availability of provision to meet the ever-increasing demands of workload balance and staff wellbeing, alongside the improved outcomes, is helping make that change a foreseeable reality.

 Key Suggestions for Good Professional Development Programs

 - Ensure they are iterative and planned efficiently to support the delivery of curricula.

-- Ensure they are focussed, supportive and supported.
+- Ensure they are focused, supportive and supported.

 - Remove the hierarchy from any aspect that simply aims to improve the effectiveness of teaching.